brimdata/super/book/src/super-sql/operators/search.md

 ```
 ### Description

-The `search` operator filters its input by applying a [search expression](../search-expressions.md) `<sexpr>`
+The `search` operator filters its input by applying a [search expression](../search.md) `<sexpr>`
-to each input value and dropping each value for which the expression evaluates
+to each input value and omitting each value for which the expression evaluates
 to `false` or to an error.

 The `search` keyword can be abbreviated as `?`.